Hope Adult Learning

 Keeping Skills Fresh

 Partners in Reading of San Jose Public Library has a wonderful YouTube channel filled with short (5 to 10 min) videos on a wide variety of topics for tutors to refresh your tutoring skills or perhaps learn a new strategy or technique.
-Grab a cup of coffee, settle down and enjoy watching real tutors and students work together.
+Grab a cup of coffee and a note pad, settle down and enjoy watching real tutors work with real students.
 Be prepared to learn some fresh ideas for your own tutoring.

 Home